openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_add_path_capabilities_disable_test/README.md

 ## OpenConfig Path and RPC Coverage

-The below yaml defines the OC paths intended to be covered by this test.
+This example yaml defines the OC paths intended to be covered by this test.
+OC paths used for test environment setup are not required to be listed here.

 ```yaml
 paths: